-Make sure you review your options carefully and let the coordinator know which excursion you would like to take.
+Make sure you review your options carefully and let us know which excursion you would like to take.
 You will need to submit your name EXACTLY AS IT APPEARS ON YOUR PASSPORT as well as your PASSPORT NUMBER.
 If you are getting a new passport before the trip ONLY SUBMIT the passport you are planning on taking to Peru - if you submit the old one and tickets are booked they may not be transferable and you will need to pay twice.
-You will be briefed on the plan for the excursion at the Albergue before the excursion and the tickets will be delivered to you there.

 A guided tour of Machu Picchu is well worth the trip.
 Anticipate the extraordinary sight of these magnificent structures surrounded by green peaks glazed by a soft mist.
 Elevation is 8.000 feet above sea level.
 You may even see llamas peacefully grazing among the terraces.
-Spend the afternoon with a local guide exploring the fascinating ruins and stunning views .
-Remember that this amazing hike is at a high altitude and requires climbing and descending steep, uneven stairs and large boulders.
+Spend the afternoon with a local expert exploring the fascinating ruins and stunning views on your own.
+Remember that this amazing hike is at a high altitude and requires climbing and descending steep, uneven stairs.
 Take time to sit and marvel at the wonders around you.

 You are on your own for meals while at Machu Picchu.
-There are quite a few restaurant options surrounding the train station in Aguas Calientes where you will arrive and depart, and there is a small Cafeteria outside the ruins.
+There are quite a few restaurant options surrounding the train station where you will arrive and depart, and there is a small restaurant outside the ruins.
 There are a few snacks sold on the train.
 You will be coming back quite late when you arrive, so most will want to have eaten before the train departs.
 It is fine to buy snacks at the train station to eat on the train as well.

 PLEASE NOTE that once you are at the ruins of Machu Picchu, there are no dining options at the site itself.
+There are a couple of options JUST BEFORE you enter.
+Then it's a roughly 20 to 30 minute hike once you enter to actually see the ruins.
 There are no bathrooms and no kiosks to buy water or snacks at all inside the site of the ruins so it's worth it to plan accordingly.
-We suggest a backpack of essentials while at the ruins such as water, snacks, hats, and mosquito repellant.